MakieOrg/Website/src/blogposts/v0.22.2/post.md

 ## [Add option to turn off clipping](https://github.com/MakieOrg/Makie.jl/pull/4791)

-Introduced a feature that allows users to disable clipping in plots by setting `ax.clip[] = false`, providing more control over plotting output.
+We introduced a feature that allows users to disable clipping in `Axis3` by setting `ax.clip[] = false`.
+Note that you could already do this on a per-plot basis by overwriting the `clip = Plane3f[]` attribute when creating a plot.

 ## [Resolve :data space when deciding whether to connect transformations](https://github.com/MakieOrg/Makie.jl/pull/4723)

-Improved transformation handling by tracing `:data` space back to the scene, ensuring correct transformation connections.
+When a plot is created its transformations, i.e. the `transform_func` (for example the `log` transform of an Axis) and model transformations (as set by `scale!()`, `rotate!()` and `translate!()`) are inherited from its parent based on whether their `space` is compatible.
+This only used to check the direct parent, which created a problem when `space = :data` represented pixel, clip or relative space through a pixel, empty or relative camera.
+We now trace the space up to the parent scene to resolve this issue.

 ## [Improvements for Slider updates](https://github.com/MakieOrg/Makie.jl/pull/4748)

 Added options to slider updates, including `update_while_dragging` and `throttle`, and introduced `lowres_background` to the `Resampler` to optimize performance when updating `heatmap(Resampler(data))` often.

 ## Internal fixes for (W)GLMakie

 * Fix rare shader compilation error[#4755](https://github.com/MakieOrg/Makie.jl/pull/4755)
 * [Upgrade to threejs 0.173, fixing a rare problem with NaNs in buffers](https://github.com/MakieOrg/Makie.jl/pull/4809)